qjon/angular2-filemanager/README.md

 * change store structure
 * add option "remove selected files"
 * add LICENCE section
+* move file between folders (in the future, I would like to add possibilities to move selection of files and copy files)

 ### v1.0.0
 * update angular2-tree to verison 2.x.x